ulisesmora/Full-stack-first-constact/README.md

 # 🏠/💻 Around Full Stack developer first contact challenge
-*Congrats, if you are reading this,we consider you a god candidate to be part of `Around` we hope that you will enjoy this challenge and that it will give us a better idea of your skills.*
+*Congrats, if you are reading this,we consider you a good candidate to be part of `Around` we hope that you will enjoy this challenge and that it will give us a better idea of your skills.*

 This challenge is about your experience with TS and simple algorithms. and its not itended